google/zetasql/docs/functions-and-operators.md

 **Description**

-Computes cosine of X. Never fails.
+Computes the cosine of X where X is specified in radians.
+Never fails.

 ### COSH